Use CTRL+F to search this page

 GUI – Graphical User Interface, basically means there is more than just text on the screen.
 Contrast to CLI.

 Hardmod -- Short for "Hardware Modification".
 Wiis that are hardmodded are opened physically to build in a Modchip.
-The contrary of Hardmodding is softmodding.
+The opposite of hardmodding is softmodding.

 HD -- High Definition, something the Wii doesn't have.